 Among the most beautiful beaches on Samos, Tsamadou is a lovely crescent-shaped bay with emerald waters surrounded by lush greenery.
 A small path leads from the main road to this beautiful beach, which is lined with taverns serving delicious food, as well as a few beach cafeterias.

 No visit to Samos is complete without tasting some of its most exceptional products, namely the excellent dry and sweet wines of the island.
 The unique qualities of its soil, its ideal climate, and strong Aegean winds make for the perfect environment for the cultivation of the internationally-renowned Samos Muscat grapes.

-Luscious, sweet wines such as Samos Anthemis, Samos Grand Cru, Samos Nectar, and Samos Vin Doux are exquisite when you are on the island, and taking a bottle or two home would be the perfect way to remember this amazing island after you leave.
+Luscious, sweet wines such as Samos Anthemis, Samos Grand Cru, Samos Nectar, and Samos Vin Doux are exquisite drinks when you are on the island, and taking a bottle or two home would be the perfect way to remember this amazing island after you leave.